-In fiscal year 2024, the power division is starting preparation of methodologies and tools for the Council's next power plan.
-The division will work with the region to scope out analytical questions to be explored in the next power plan.
-Defining these analytical questions in fiscal year 2024 will provide the power division sufficient time to develop methodologies, inputs, and modeling tools sufficient to address the questions.
-As part of preparing for the next power plan, division staff are beginning to work on planning inputs, including development of a suite of long-term load forecasts to reflect the range of potential new loads; developing an environmental methodology to inform new resource options; building new supply curves for energy efficiency and demand response and developing out reference plants for new generating resource options.
-This process includes using the Council's advisory committees and staff-to-staff meetings with utilities Bonneville, and other experts to gather feedback and vet assumptions to refine the scoping.
+In FY25, the power division initiated its review of the Power Plan.
+This builds on the division's work in fiscal year 2024 to seek regional input on the key analytical questions to be explored in the Power Plan.
+The division has been developing methodologies, inputs, and modeling tools sufficient to address the questions.
+This includes preparing initial global assumptions used across the Power Plan analysis; development of a suite of long-term load forecasts to reflect the range of potential new loads; developing an environmental methodology to inform new resource options; building new supply curves for energy efficiency and demand response and developing out reference plants for new generating resource options; and conducting initial market studies, needs assessments, and scenario analysis to inform resource optimization.
+Throughout this process, the division staff are actively using the Council's advisory committees and holding staff-to-staff meetings with utilities, Bonneville, and other experts to gather feedback and vet assumptions to refine the scoping.

 Complex computer models and extensive databases are operated and maintained for power system analysis, decision analysis, load forecasting, and statistical analysis, as well as for hydropower system, power resource and conservation databases.
-Focus is on the development of a new long-term electric load forecast to provide an initial update as part of the mid-term assessment and to inform the Council's next power plan.
-The division also continues to refine the GENESYS model for hydro operations and to develop a new capital expansion model (OptGen) for use in the next power plan.
+Focus is on the development of a new long-term electric load forecasting tool that will provide enhanced modeling to support changing load forecasting needs.
+The division also continues to refine the GENESYS model for hydro operations and adequacy assessment and to develop a new capital expansion model (OptGen/SDDP) for use in the next power plan.